 On board the Spoilsport to share his knowledge and study the Dwarf Minke Whales, Dr. Alastair Birtles’s approach to conservation is measured and genuine, his knowledge undeniable.
 Dr. Birtles only wants the best outcome for the marine animals he studies.
 Alastair also recognizes tourism’s value in supporting his conservation and research efforts.
 Responsible for the Code of Behaviour around many tourism and animal interactions, the protocols he has instigated make for an enjoyable experience, keeping both animals and humans safe.
 Through him, I have learned and broadened my understanding of conservation and my role in preserving and protecting the reefs and their inhabitants.

-Dr. Birtles one of the first scientists to discover the Dwarf Minke Whales on the Great Barrier Reef
+Discovering Dwarf Minke Whales on the Great Barrier Reef

-Dr Alastair Birtles Swim with Dwarf Minke Whales Tourism on the Great Barrier Reef
+Sustainable Minke Whales Tourism on the Great Barrier Reef

 Mike Ball’s Minke Whale expedition visits many incredible dive sites on the Ribbon Reefs.
-Any scuba woman would love diving Lighthouse Bommie, the famous Cod Hole, and Steve’s Bommie.
-In his seventies, Doctor Birtles is still an active diver(something else to be admired).
+Any Scuba Woman would love diving Lighthouse Bommie, the famous Cod Hole, and Steve’s Bommie.
+In his seventies, Doctor Birtles is still an active scuba diver (something else to be admired).
 Rather than dive these stunning and pristine dive sites, Alastair elects to remain on the top deck watching for Dwarf Minke Whales.
 He feels an obligation to the Minkes; his commitment is undeniable.

 Dr. Birtles’s gentle manner reflects his respect and love for these unique animals.
 After more than twenty years of studying the Dwarf Minke Whale, Alastair still considers his interactions a privilege.
-His evident love, sensible approach, and care for our aquatic world is impressive.
+His evident love, sensible approach, and care for our aquatic world are impressive.

 Interacting with Dwarf Minke Whales on the Great Barrier Reef